pharaox/carnalitas_x/README.md

 * Additional slaves fit for specific occupations are spawned into the world via events.
 * Useful characters are much more likely to be captured instead of killed during raids and sieges.

 All taken together, slaves are now genuinely useful to their owners, there is an actual demand for them conditioned by religion and culture, and this demand is satisfied by warfare, raiding, slave trade, and slave-related events.
-As a human player, you can still use the system to your advantage, but it's more challenging and hopefully more interesting to do this.
+As a player, you can still use the system to your advantage, but it's more challenging and hopefully more interesting to do this.

 ## Features